AnamolZ/ChatSphere/README.md

 pip install -r requirements.txt
 ```
 Usage
 Start the server.
-(Only For Testing, Server Will Be always Open For Production)
+(Only for testing, Server will be always after production)
 ```bash
 python server.py
 ```